How I Work

-Twenty-seven-year-old Susan is adopted.
+Twenty-seven-year-old Susan was adopted at 3 months of age.
 She has Tourette’s syndrome and isolates herself socially.
 Her facial tics give her an odd appearance.
 Her adoptive father didn’t bargain for this “grotesque” problem.
 His verbal attacks, expressing his disappointment with Susan, contrast starkly with the manner in which he treats his other three biological children.
 Susan claims that if it weren’t for this “abusive treatment,” she would be perfectly okay.
-The father maintains that he has treated all of his children equally, without prejudice.
+The father maintains that he has treated all of his children equally, without bias.
 It is difficult to tell who is most in need of treatment here: Susan, the father, or both?
 Also, what can be done to mitigate Susan’s tics?

 What effective psychiatric treatment requires:

-The professional rendering psychiatric treatment needs to be well trained, not just thoughtful and intuitive.
+The professional administering psychiatric treatment needs to be well trained, not just thoughtful and intuitive.
 Good sense and sound judgment obviously count, but consider the other parts.
-Essential elements include the range and depth of the clinician’s training and experience, biases, and willingness to obtain other opinions and verify that progress is occurring.
+Essential elements include the range and depth of training and experience, willingness to obtain other opinions, and verify that progress is occurring

-Clearly, finding the right treating professional is not just a matter of luck.
+Clearly, finding the right psychiatrist is not just a matter of luck.
 A good personal match between that person and the patient means a great deal.
-But beware — that is not all there is to effective psychiatric or psychological treatment.
-Imagine the implications of beginning to treat someone with a medical problem or a brain-based learning disorder after considering only their psychological needs.
-Even more, think about the potential impact of unmonitored talk therapy – with little attempt to see if the treatment is producing results.
+But beware — that is not all there is to effective psychiatric treatment.
+Imagine the implications of beginning to treat someone with a problem that is primarily medical or a brain-based learning disorder after considering only their psychiatric needs.

 These issues can be reliably addressed through a rigorous initial evaluation, collaboration with the patient’s family and other needed professionals, and ongoing monitoring of progress within treatment.
 I use such an approach.
-The resulting treatment can take a variety of forms.
-These typically include, but are generally broader than, medication and psychotherapy.
-Consultations with appropriate specialists may need to be incorporated as well.
+The resulting treatment can take a variety of forms, but generally include medication and/or psychotherapy.

-This is an outline of the principles by which I work.
-I have written extensively about them in my five books and professional articles.
+These are the principles by which I work.
+I have written extensively about them in my books and professional articles.
 For more about the services I provide, please visit my Services page.
 I have over thirty-five years of experience.
-In addition, I have available a close-knit group of experienced clinicians including psychologists, psychiatrists, and primary care and specialist physicians with whom I meet regularly to discuss clinical matters through the Center for Collaborative Psychiatry, Medicine, and Psychology.
+In addition, I have available a close-knit group of experienced clinicians including psychiatrists, primary care and specialist physicians, and psychologists.
+We meet regularly as the Center for Collaborative Medicine, psychiatry, and Psychology to discuss clinical matters .